 How is this beneficial for a nanny?

 I see this as beneficial to a nanny because they get to bring their child to work.
 If I nannied, I would hope to have this arrangement because I would love to be able to work and still be able to spend time with my child.
-A nanny’s child also gets the benefits of being around other children and growing up learning about how to play with others, learning to share and problem solve, as well as strengthen their little immune systems.
+A nanny’s child also gets the benefits of being around other children and growing up learning about how to play with others, learning to share and problem solve, as well as strengthening their little immune systems.

 Obviously it is great that I am able to bring my daughter because I’m able to give her the same schooling and outings as my nanny kids.
 I feel very grateful to my employer for trusting me and allowing me to take care of both of our children, which in turn makes me very loyal and committed.
 It also makes me a better nanny because bringing my daughter is very hard work.
 It is important to me that I treat my charges and my own child as equals, which requires me to be very thoughtful and patient.